diggalabs/blackbox/README.md

 Overview
 ========

-The goal is to have secret bits (passwords, private keys, and such) in your VCS repo but encrypted so that it is safe.
+The goal is to have secret bits/assests (passwords, private keys, and such) in your VCS repo but encrypted so that it is safe.
 On the puppet masters they sit on disk unencrypted but only readable by Puppet Master.

 How does this work?